Orlando Personal Injury Attorneys

 - Contact Our Orlando Personal Injury Attorneys Today

-Whether you’re visiting central Florida for vacation or you live in the Orlando area, you could quickly find yourself injured through no fault of your own, in many ways.
-A car accident on our crowded roads or slipping and falling at a theme park can leave you struggling with a serious injury, unable to work or to enjoy your favorite activities, and contending with a mounting pile of medical bills.
+Whether you’re visiting Orlando for vacation or you live here, you could quickly find yourself injured through no fault of your own in many ways.
+A car accident on our busy roads or slipping and falling at a theme park can leave you struggling with a serious injury, unable to work or to enjoy your favorite activities, and contending with a mounting pile of medical bills.

 When you or a loved one experiences the trauma of an unexpected injury or loss, it helps to know you’re not alone.
 Working with a compassionate Orlando personal injury lawyer gives you the best chance to recover the compensation you deserve for your injuries from the parties who harmed you.
 Contact Michael T. Gibson, P.A., Auto Justice Attorney today to learn how we can help.

 Overview of Orlando Personal Injury Causes and Types

 There are countless ways you could find yourself injured.
 By far, the most likely cause of an unexpected injury (statistically speaking) is a car accident.
 Florida Highway Safety and Motor Vehicles put together 2017 statistics showing over 40 percent of all car accidents in Florida resulted in injury.

 Of course, car accidents aren’t the only incidents leading to injury and loss.